haskell/containers/docs/map.rst

     Map.intersection :: Ord k => Map k v -> Map k v -> Map k v
     Map.intersection l r = ...

-:map:`intersection` returns a map containing all entries that are keyed in both maps ``l`` and ``r``.
+:map:`intersection` returns a map containing all entries that have a key in both maps ``l`` and ``r``.
 The value from the left map is taken if the key exists in both maps (`set intersection
 <https://en.wikipedia.org/wiki/Intersection_(set_theory)>`_).